PerryS02/PortfolioSite/content/authors/admin/_index.md

 - Visitors
 ---

-Perry Sykes is a senior at Transylvania University.
-His fields of interest are programming, artificial intelligence, and web development.
-He will have a Bachelors of Arts degree in Computer Science in May of 2021.
+Perry Sykes is currently a student at Transylvania University studying Computer Science.
+Completed courses include Software Engineering, Data Structures, Discrete Mathematics, Robotics, and Operating Systems.
+He has worked as a Senior Student Web Developer at Wofford College in the Information Management department.